ossf/wg-security-tooling/guide.md

 [GitLab](https://docs.gitlab.com/ee/user/application_security/secret_detection/).

-### Software Build Of Materials (SBOM) tools
+### Software Bill Of Materials (SBOM) tools

-A Software Build Of Materials (SBOM) is an artifact that may accompany the release of a software package.
+A Software Bill Of Materials (SBOM) is an artifact that may accompany the release of a software package.
 The SBOM includes an inventory of the software components and dependencies that are included in a parent software.
 This may include both open source and proprietary components and dependencies.
 It may also include additional information such as more in-depth package information, file information, licensing, authors, contributors, security checksums or references, copyright information, as well as their hierarchical relationships.

 Machine-readable formats for SBOMs grant the opportunity for this information to be shared throughout the software supply chain; thus increasing transparency of and confidence in the final delivered software artifact.
 The machine readable formats for SBOMs currently include [SPDX](https://spdx.github.io/spdx-spec/), [CycloneDX](https://cyclonedx.org/), and SWID.